swaggito1/stakeholderengagementcoding/README.md

 per-document GoE measurements together with a cryptographic provenance manifest for independent re-execution.

-Built for a doctoral thesis in Science and Technology Studies.
+Built for a master thesis in Science and Technology Studies.
 Runs **headless** from the command line; there is no machine-learning component in the coding loop, so identical inputs yield identical outputs on every run.